imtony3579/imtony3579/README.md

 [![Website](https://img.shields.io/website?label=Linkdin&style=for-the-badge&url=https://www.instagram.com/imtony12/)](https://www.linkedin.com/in/erdhanesh/)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imtony12?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fimtony12&screen_name=imtony12)

-This is the Year 2020 (the pandemic) - When I started using git as my primary version control, till now, I use to create multiple copies of my code.
+This is the Year 2020 (the pandemic) - When I started using git as my primary version control, I used to create multiple copies of my code.
 I am an Aerospace engineer by profession and coder by passion.
-I will try my best to become a developer and will contribute to some opensource projects.
+I will try my best to become a developer and contribute to some open-source projects.

 ## I'm an AI (Artificial Intelligence) Engineer at Risk Latte AI